 I had never seen a set-up quite like it.
 A beautiful mess of colorful wires strung up and over the electronic equipment.
-Sure, I have seen set-ups in the past, but they were tame in comparison.
+Sure, I have seen set-ups in the past, it even looked a lot like the dj equipment I had looked at buying a few months back, but they were tame in comparison.
 This one demanded curiosity.

 A Box in the Sea, a one-man ambient electronic group, headlined Columbia City’s Royal Room last Thursday evening (July 31).
 This came as a little surprise since A Box in the Sea had never played live before.
 And somehow, he found himself in pole position.
 No pressure.